Jieyab89/OSINT-Cheat-sheet/README.md

 - [tubeoffline - Tools and media downloader](https://www.tubeoffline.com/)
 - [humantraffickingsearch](https://humantraffickingsearch.org/)
 - [turboscribe - YT Tools and downloander and conveter](https://turboscribe.ai/)
+- [telegra.ph](https://telegra.ph/) You can use dork for search data

 List available data source OSINT for other country